buggerjs/bugger-daemon/README.md

 ### GET /processes/:pid

 Get information about a process with a given PID.
 Will only work if the process was instrumented previously.
-Data will look the following:
+Data will look like this:

 ```json
 {